Param-Harrison/kidzode/public/courses/pixel-heroes/password_challenge.md

-# Custom Password Length Challenge
+# Challenge: Custom Password Length

-Perfect, Unbreakable Security master!
-Your passwords are super strong!
-But different websites need different password lengths!
-Can you let the user choose how long their password should be?
+Let the user choose how long their password should be!

-## 🎯 Today's Mission
-Let the user choose the password length!

-## 📚 Before You Start
-You know how to use `input()`, `int()`, and generate random passwords.

-## Your Challenge!
+## What to Do
-1. Ask the user how long they want their password
+1. Ask for password length
 2. Generate a password with that many characters
 3. Mix letters, numbers, and special characters!